-Ans) The Policy Builder provides a environment to develop Policies.
-The Policy Builder provides a list of pre-defined contextual attributes, actions and miscellaneous features which the user can use to protect a sensitive entity.
-The user can also create user defined contextual attributes which can be used through the Policy Builder.
+Ans) The Policy Builder provides an environment to develop Policies.
+The Policy Builder provides a list of pre-defined contextual attributes, actions and miscellaneous features that the user can use to protect a sensitive entity.
+The user can also create user-defined contextual attributes that can be used through the Policy Builder.
 Before defining a Policy, the user must ensure that a sensitive entity is assigned to the Policy.

 For more details on UI Data Protection Masking and Policies, please refer to the blog series by Amit Kumar Singh